 (ll.
 25-32)

 This language is notably Marvellian -- ‘Where slippered Contemplation finds his ease’ recalls Marvell’s ‘easy philosopher’ -- and both ‘Upon Appleton House’ and ‘Ancestral Houses’ have an eight-line stanza form, although Yeats employs ottava rima, whereas Marvell uses his trademark rhyming couplets in iambic tetrameter.

 Majorie Perloff argued almost half a century ago that Yeats’s fusion of the conventions of the country house poem with those of the débat tradition in ‘Coole Park and Ballylee, 1931’ likely has its model not in the straightforward panegyric to aristocratic patronage of Ben Jonson’s ‘To Penshurst’ (c.
 1611), but in the anxious meditation upon the vulnerability of that patronage tradition in ‘Upon Appleton House’.
 Perloff observes that ‘both estate poems have as their backdrop the menacing shadow of civil war’, comparing the flooding of the meadow in ‘Upon Appleton House’ to the ‘darkening flood’ which threatens to envelop Coole Park in the final moment of Yeats’s poem (l.
 48).
 ‘Meditations in Time of Civil War’ was composed closer to the experience of civil war than ‘Coole Park and Ballylee, 1931’, and ‘Ancestral Houses’ shares with Marvell’s interrogation of the country house genre an urgent concern with the capacity of the achievements of aristocratic patronage to endure in the aftermath of a bloody internal conflict that may not, in fact, yet have concluded.
-In this context, the final line of the fourth stanza of ‘Ancestral Houses’ – ‘But take our greatness with our violence?’ - turns the thought of the poet in an unexpected direction: after evoking the classical splendour of the big house, the poet wonders if such aesthetic achievement actually works to diminish the ‘greatness’ of the ‘bitter and violent men’ of the seventeenth- and eighteenth-centuries who first built the houses.
+In this context, the final line of the fourth stanza of ‘Ancestral Houses’ -- ‘But take our greatness with our violence?’ -- turns the thought of the poet in an unexpected direction: after evoking the classical splendour of the big house, the poet wonders if such aesthetic achievement actually works to diminish the ‘greatness’ of the ‘bitter and violent men’ of the seventeenth- and eighteenth-centuries who first built the houses.
 The ‘greatness’ of men is measured, it would seem, in their engagement in the public world of conflict, not in retirement to the brittle beauty of their estates.
 The poet debates with himself whether the nationalist violence against the big houses, many of which were burnt down in the 1920s, is a painful but necessary stage in the historical and cultural renovation of Ireland, in the renewal of its ‘greatness’.
 There is also an implicit analogy, as there is in Marvell, between the structure of the big house and the form of the poem which describes it - the ordered classicism of ‘Ancestral Houses’, and of the sort of poetry conventionally written under aristocratic patronage, appears, in the context of the rest of ‘Meditations in Time of Civil War’, about as responsive to the modern world of violent political change as a classical urn in the estate garden.

 In the second part of ‘Meditations’, entitled simply ‘My House’, the poet retreats to his own version of the big house, in Yeats’s case the Norman Tower at Ballylee, part of the Coole Park estate.
-Yeats spent his summers at the Coole Park estate under the patronage of Lady Gregory, wife of a wealthy Anglo-Irish landowner, and purchased the Ballylee tower from her and lived in it from 1921-9.
+Yeats spent his summers at the Coole Park estate under the patronage of Lady Gregory, wife of a wealthy Anglo-Irish landowner, and eventually purchased the Ballylee tower from her and lived in it from 1921-9.
 Thoor Ballylee is presented initially as an escape for the poet from the fury and noise of public life into the ascetic life of contemplation and poetic inspiration:

 A winding stair, a chamber arched with stone,